Benign Flame: Saga of Love – 2

 “I wish I weren’t in love,” said Chandrika stoically.

-“That’s neither here nor there,” Roopa was solicitous.
-“After all, you’ve to decide, one way or the other, isn’t it?”
+“That’s neither here nor there for you’ve to act one way or the other,” Roopa was solicitous.

-“I may end up being the Buridan’s ass, unable to decide whether to first drink water or eat oats and thus perish in the process,” Chandrika was melancholic.
+“I may perish like the Buridan’s ass, unable to decide whether to first drink water or eat oats,” Chandrika was melancholic.

-“Of course, time would do that for me,” said Chandrika, “but life without him is not what I wanted.”
+“Time would do that for both of us but life without him is not what I want,” said Chandrika.

 Roopa kept quiet as though inviting her sister to give vent to her feelings.

-“I’m being pulled apart by the family sentiment on one side and the lure of love on the other,” said Chandrika melancholically.
-“Love seems to be the most compelling of human emotions as it combines in it the craving of the soul and the desires of the body.”
+“I’m being pulled apart by the family sentiment on one side and the lure of love on the other; love seems to be the most compelling of human emotions as it combines in it the craving of the soul and the desires of the body,” said Chandrika melancholically.

 She felt she knew her parents well enough.
 They were conventional more for the society’s sake than out of personal conviction.
 Besides, they loved their children dearly.
 She was confident that all would welcome her idea.
 The prospect of her averting an imminent schism in the family appeared heroic to her.